wessenstam/gts2021-prep/start/start.rst

   - Shell Syntax (https://marketplace.visualstudio.com/items?itemName=bmalehorn.shell-syntax)
   - Bracket Pair Colorizer 2 (https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer-2)

-  To install the extensions use the extensions button in VC and use the Search Extensions field to find and install them.
+  To install the extensions use the extensions button (left hand pane, fourth icon from the top) in VC and use the Search Extensions field to find and install them.

   .. figure:: images/1.png

-- GitDesktop (https://desktop.github.com/).
-For Linux GitKraken can be used (https://www.gitkraken.com/).
-- Docker Hub account is needed for saving/uploading the images for the Fiesta application
+- Docker Hub account is needed for saving/uploading the images for the Fiesta application.
+Create an account using http://hub.docker.com.
 - Blueprint of the Dev Environment to you are going to deploy.
 This saves you in building the environment.
 The blueprint can be download :download:`here <Docker MariaDB FiestaApp.json>`.

 Prepare your environment